GSTReivaX/hyprscrolling/README.md

-> This repo is a partial copy of offical plugin repo
+> This repo partially copied from offical plugin repo
+> And I fixed the build failure

 # hyprscrolling